Receiving SNMP traps is the opposite to querying SNMP-enabled devices.

 |Catches all SNMP traps that match the regular expression specified in regexp.
 If regexp is unspecified, catches any trap.||SNMP trap||This item can be set only for SNMP interfaces.

-For SNMP trap monitoring to work, it must first be correctly set up.
+For SNMP trap monitoring to work, it must first be set up correctly (see below).

 If systemd parameter PrivateTmp is used, this file is unlikely to work in /tmp.